hassio-addons/addon-ssh/README.md

 - Compatible if Hass.io was installed via the generic Linux installer.
 - Username is configurable, so `root` is no longer mandatory.
 - Persists custom SSH client settings & keys between add-on restarts
-- Log levels for allowing you to triage issues easier.
 - Hardware access to your audio, uart/serial devices and GPIO pins.
 - Runs with more privileges, allowing you to debug and test more situations.
 - Has access to the dbus of the host system.